o-ran-sc/o-du-l2/docs/user-guide.rst

       - ./odu

 PS: CU stub and RIC stub must be run (in no particular sequence) before ODU.
+    In case O1 is enabled and SMO is not available follow section E below.

 II.
 Execution - Using Docker Images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^